 To begin with, we use AI to do the calculations for us, to quickly define things, and do things like controlling our air conditioners and lights. imagine the kind of usage we would normalize in the next decade or so.
 I believe the present scenario itself proves the existence of AI dependency.
 But my goal wasn’t scaring you away so let’s talk benefits now.

 The dependency on artificial intelligence is also one of the benefits of artificial intelligence.
 This dependency saves time, energy, and when rightly used, lets us focus on the better things.
 In the coming years, Tesla owners will be playing cards with their families while taking a scenic countryside drive.

 AI saves us the hassle of making the effort.
-If we can keep that under check, it is one of the most beautiful things man has created.
+If we can keep that under check, it could be one of the most utilitarian things man has created.
 Demis Hassabis of Google DeepMind stated 3 things about the future of AI.
 He said that AI will save us from ourselves; lead to a Nobel prize-winning breakthrough, and that deep learning isn’t enough to understand AI.

 The Future Of AI

 The future of AI is still dependent on what we make of it.
 Sure, AI dependency is more real than ever, but we’re also more focused on thinking about the pros and cons now.
 We depend on it but we’re also engaged in intelligent augmentation, which gives us smarter AI development.